These are the roads which are being affected by roadworks starting in Harrogate this week

 Motorists could be set for some disruption and delays to their journeys this week with a number of roadworks set to take place.

-Northern Gas Networks is carrying out essential maintenance work from 7 till 11 November
+North Yorkshire County Council is carrying out essential maintenance work from 14 till 15 November

 Most Popular